HeardLibrary/linked-data/publications/divinity-law/vandycite_statistics.md

 # Total Wikidata edits by people involved in the VandyCite project:

 These numbers include all Wikidata edits (not just edits related to VandyCite).
-They include both manual edits and edits made using tools such as OpenRefine and Quickstatements but exclude edits made using VanderBot.
+They include both manual edits and edits made using tools such as OpenRefine and Quickstatements, but exclude edits made using VanderBot.

 | participant | edits |
 | ----------- | ----- |